-This testosterone-charged sporting event is famous throughout Turkey and attracts enormous crowds to Edirne for four days in late June or early July every year.
+This testosterone-charged sporting event is famous throughout Turkey and attracts enormous crowds to Edirne for three days in late June or early July every year.

 The crowds come to cheer on muscular men skimpily clad in kispet (tight leather shorts) and lathered in olive oil, who attempt to wrestle their opponents to the ground or to lift them above their shoulders.
-And no, this is not a headline event on the international gay festival circuit – it's serious, ultra-macho sport, Turkish style.
+It may sound theatrical, but this is a serious, ultra-macho sport, Turkish style.